 An important part of our strategy is to expand the types of products we offer.
-During the past few years, we have added licenses for new lines of women's suits, dresses, performance wear, sportswear and men's and women's swimwear, as well as luggage and women's handbags and small leather goods.
-In August 2012, we acquired Vilebrequin, a manufacturer of swimwear, resort wear and related accessories and, in November 2013, we acquired, G.H.
-Bass, a manufacturer of footwear.
-We had limited prior experience designing, manufacturing and marketing these types of products.
+During the past few years, we have added licenses for new lines of women's suits, dresses, performance wear, sportswear and men's and women's swimwear, as well as women's handbags, small leather goods and luggage.
+We became a manufacturer of swimwear, resort wear and related accessories as a result of our acquisition of Vilebrequin and a manufacturer of footwear as a result of our acquisition of G.H.
+Bass.
 We intend to continue to add additional product lines in the future.
 As is typical with new products, demand and market acceptance for any new products we introduce will be subject to uncertainty.
 Designing, producing and marketing new products require substantial expenditures.
 We cannot be certain that our efforts and expenditures will successfully generate sales or that sales that are generated will be sufficient to cover our expenditures.